 Jayashiree worked with this community as a part of the India Fellow programme, which is an 18-month experiential journey that helps young leaders understand social issues and bring change.
 Fellows work on high-impact projects, contribute with their skills, learn through workshops, and travel across the length and breadth of the country.

 Korba, in Chhatisgarh, is the third-largest city in the state, and home to many tribes and indigenous communities.
-An organization, Dhristee, works to empower women through Self Help Groups (SHGs) by setting up micro-enterprises.
+An organisation, Dhristee, works to empower women through self-help groups (SHGs) by setting up micro-enterprises.
 Amidst the many challenges that it faces in the process is making the women more comfortable in order to share their worries and come together to run an enterprise.

-One such enterpreneurial woman was Urmila Yadav, who was a member of the SHG Aradhana Swayam Sahayata Samuh, from Belgadi Basti in Korba.
+One such entrepreneurial woman was Urmila Yadav, who was a member of the SHG Aradhana Swayam Sahayata Samuh, from Belgadi Basti in Korba.

 Temperature, humidity, and disinfection are all different factors which influence the process.

 The spawns are available in bottles and have a certain maturing period.
 Once the spawns mature, they are not suitable for cultivation.
 So Dhristee taught the women to identify the maturity level of the seeds.